CodeXCourses/level-1-course-content/workstation-setup/chromebook-setup.md

 ## Setup git user.name and user.email

 You will also need to set the user.email and user.name to be able to commit.
+This [video](https://www.youtube.com/watch?v=hklyjZGGvFw
-This video shows you how from a terminal: https://www.youtube.com/watch?v=hklyjZGGvFw
+) shows you how do it from a terminal.

 These are the commands you will need:

     git config --global user.name "My Name"
     git config --global user.email "myemail@gmail.com"